everli/design-system-android/README.md

 `button.color.primary.background.enabled = Green100`

-These are mostly used inside the design system when developing components BUT can also be changed by client apps as part of custom theme, allowing a very **granular** changes in the theme.
+These are mostly used inside the design system when developing components BUT can also be changed by client apps as part of custom theme, allowing very **granular** changes in the theme.

 By default the design system comes with a `DefaultTheme` to be used right away, but there is the possibility to customize each token in client apps.